clairedavid/ml_in_hep/_sources/week2/NN1_activationF.md

 * Unlike the ReLU function, small negative values are not zeroed, allowing for a better modeling of the data.
 And large negative values are zeroed out (in other words, the node will die only if it needs to die)

 __Cons__
-* More a warning than a con: the Swish function is relevant if it is used in neural networks having a depth greater than 40 layers
+* More a warning than a con: the Swish function is only relevant if it is used in neural networks having a depth greater than 40 layers

 ## How to choose the right activation function